haroldrubio/CS685_Sarcasm/README.md

 ## Data
 **Note: There are 4 RoBERTa-tokenized posts in main_tok that exceed the 512 sequence length constraint.**\
 The data included is the processed data from the [SARC](https://nlp.cs.princeton.edu/SARC/2.0/) dataset. `main_tok` and `pol_tok` contain tokenized versions of the data in `main` and `pol` from the SARC dataset by the NLTK word tokenizer and hugging-face RoBERTa tokenizer.
-The data included are single posts with no ancestors, responses or information about the author of the post; it only contains the raw tokens from the first entry in the response list for a given example.
+The data included are single post responses.\
+Reddit posts appear in pairs: odd numbered posts are children of the preceeding even-numbered post.\
 Below is the structure of the data-holding variables found in the `load_data` notebook, and the structure of the data in `main_tok` and `pol_tok`:
 ![cs685data](https://user-images.githubusercontent.com/43583679/99214836-3658ba80-279f-11eb-9cef-979076559a60.png)